cadouthat/pwclip/README.md

 Password Storage
 ----------------
 The password database is stored as an sqlite file.
-Entry names and passwords are encrypted using AES-128 with a 256 bit key derived from the master password using PBKDF2-SHA256.
+Passwords are encrypted using AES-128 with a 256 bit key derived from the master password using PBKDF2-SHA256.
 Each entry is encrypted independently with a random IV.
+Entry names are not encrypted.

 Building
 --------